ff7-mods/ff7-flat-wiki/docs/FF7/Kernel/Low_level_libraries.md

 ## Textures

 A texture is just a picture that is placed into video memory.
 It is later manipulated by the engine and displayed on the screen.
-The native format of a texture was the Psy-Q [TIM](../../PSX/TIM_format.md).
+The native format of a texture was the Psy-Q [TIM](../../PSX/TIM_format.md) (Texture Image Map).
 This is used as the native format for the PSX version as well, with a few caveats explained below.
 The file can hold multiple color look up tables.
 This was one of the reasons why a video card on the PC that could do palleted data at high color depths was needed.

 ### TIM texture data format for PSX

-The [TIM files](PSX/TIM_format "wikilink") are found both on raw format and also within several archives, including [BIN](FF7/Kernel/Low_level_libraries#BIN_archive_data_format "wikilink"), [LZS](FF7/Kernel/Low_level_libraries#LZS_Archives "wikilink"), or even MNU.
+The [TIM files](../../PSX/TIM_format.md) are found both on raw format and also within several archives, including [BIN](Low_level_libraries.md#BIN_archive_data_format), [LZS](Low_level_libraries.md#LZS_Archives), or even MNU.
 The format proper has the ability to contain 24 bit bitmaps, but is not used in FF7.
-The format was created because the PSX does not have direct access to it's VRAM, and must go through the [GPU](PSX/GPU "wikilink") for any graphic access.
+The format was created because the PSX does not have direct access to it's VRAM, and must go through the [GPU](../../PSX/GPU.md) for any graphic access.
 [A TIM file](../../PSX/TIM_format.md) is a clean way to load a texture and color look up table into VRAM.

 ### TEX texture data format for the PC